High tNPS and customer service

 Messaging interface available 24/7

 Within an application, customers can access customer care through chat at any time.
 Forget about picking up the phone or searching for customer service contact information.
-At any time, day or night, customers can easily navigate to the help section of an app or look for the pop-up chatbot.
+At any time, day or night, customers can easily navigate to the help section of an app or look for the pop-up conversational AI.

 Resolving a problem over the phone is always a pain.
 Whether it is customers trying to track down account numbers for authentication, bad sound quality, spelling out words, or repeating sentences, phone-based customer care is an inefficient way to collect information and solve problems.
 In contrast, messaging platforms can access existing customer data automatically at the beginning of an interaction, streamlining authentication and jumping into solving issues.
 If customers have trouble explaining their issue through text, they can send a photo or video within the messaging interface.